ShreyasSam2004/IRIS_Rec23_221EC254_ReactJS/README.md

 only the navbar is not responsive i have a sep page for all options in navbar
-A good update to the UI of Iris about us page is ready!!!!
+A good update to the UI of Iris about us page is ready!!!! please click on module page icons to view more details about it